jdevries3133/allattapainting/README.md

 * [ ] Contact page
 * [ ] Icon design and other .svg
     * [ ] Navbar icons as well as site logo

+Notes:
+-Media queries can help css act responsively to different screen sizes -Using the grid to think big picture layout
+    -spanning certain elements across multiple rows or columns of the grid -
+-
+-
+-
+-
+-
+-
+-